FaithCopilot/faithcopilot-chat-widget/README.md

 - `ASSISTANT_TEXT_COLOR`: Color for the assistant’s text.
 - `USER_TEXT_COLOR`: Color for user input.
 - `BORDER_COLOR`: Border color of the chat window.

+You can also add the dark mode version for each of these variables but it's optional.

+## Dark Mode Compatibility
+We added dark mode variables along with an example of how to switch to dark mode.
+Keep in mind that depending on your platform you might need to tweak the inline CSS code that appears in the `chat.js` file for it to work properly.